ephes/django_async/article.md

-counting for memory management and it's impossible ([or nearly impossible](https://lwn.net/Articles/689548/)) to use reference counting without something like a GIL without being at least an order of magnitute slower.
+counting for memory management and it's impossible ([or nearly impossible](https://lwn.net/Articles/689548/)) to use reference counting without something like a GIL without being at least an order of magnitude slower.
 Java for example uses a different kind of automatic memory management and therefore has no need for a GIL.
 But Java has to pay a price in slower single thread performance (what most users should care about, since most software